 The segment, by reporter Scott Pelley, showed images of mine workers in eastern Congo, many of them children, digging in open pits and laying blankets in riverbeds in order to extract gold and valuable minerals such as tin, copper, and coltan.
 Rebel militias controlling the mines then exchange the minerals for guns, ammunition, and medicines.
 Gold funds the violence, but it is also one of the underlying causes.
 “If you do a conflict analysis, you will find that when there are spikes in violence, it has something to do with contestation over the mineral resources,” said John Prendergast, a human rights activist, in the report.

 Gold mining in Congo has taken a colossal toll on the country’s people.
 To date, the civil war in that country has claimed more than 5 million lives, making it “the deadliest war since World War II,” according to the report.
-About 1 million people have been displaced and about 200,000 women in eastern Congo have been raped.
+About one million people have been displaced and about 200,000 women in eastern Congo have been raped.
 In addition, mine workers endure abysmal conditions.
-Earning no more than one or two dollars a day, many workers die in mudslides and rock falls, the report noted.
+Earning no more than one or two dollars a day, many workers die in mudslides and rock falls.
 Workers also expose themselves to environmental hazards.
-To separate out the gold, many add mercury to mineral-rich sediments and then heat the mixture.
+To separate out the gold, miners add mercury to mineral-rich sediments and then heat the mixture.
 This process binds the gold together, but exposes workers to toxic fumes that can cause neurological damage.
 The segment showed a man using mercury to produce a pebble-sized piece of gold worth $5.

 Prior to the show, the Jewelers of America (JA), a jewelry industry trade association, wrote a letter to jewelers warning that 60 Minutes would “attempt to call the integrity of the entire gold jewelry supply chain into question.”
 Sure enough, 60 Minutes reported that, despite efforts by the United Nations to stop gold exports from Congo, gold is easily smuggled into neighboring Uganda and exported from there.
 About one percent of the world’s gold supply comes from Congo, Pelley reported.
 In the segment, Pelley interviewed Matt Runci, the JA’s Chief Executive Officer, who ceded that “source of origin” is not something the jewelry industry tracks.
 Attempting to deflect criticism away from the major jewelers, Runci argued that information about civil conflicts and human rights abuses was difficult to obtain.
 “One needs to know where the sources of controversy are if one is to try to prevent those sources from getting into the legitimate supply chain,” he said.
 In reply, Pelley quipped: “It’s been pretty well known for a long time where the sources of controversy are in Congo.”
 Runci was forced to agree.
 “Well, in the eastern province, yes it has,” he said.